h2oai/h2o-2/h2o-docs/source/Ruser/Rinstall.rst

-If there is no running instance of  H\ :sub:`2`\ O prior to using the command "h2o.init()",  H\ :sub:`2`\ O in R will start an instance automatically for the user.
+If there is no running instance of  H\ :sub:`2`\ O prior to using the command "h2o.init()",  H\ :sub:`2`\ O in R will start an instance automatically for the user at localhost:54321, and the user will be notified.
+If you would like to connect to an instance at an IP and port other than localhost:54321, these details must be specified as arguments in the R call.

-Note that in the call "localH2O<- h2o.init()" the h2o.init object is being named localH2O in the R environment for use later in model specification.
-Entering the call exactly as it is written below assumes the user wishes to connect to IP localhost and port: 54321.

 ::

   library(h2o)
-  localH2O<- h2o.init()
+  localH2O <- h2o.init()

-Users who wish to specify a connection with a server (rather than localhost at port 54321) must explicity state the IP address and port number in the h2o.init call.
+Users who wish to specify a connection with a server (other than localhost at port 54321) must explicity state the IP address and port number in the h2o.init call.
 An example is given below, but **do not cut and paste**; users should specify the IP and port number appropriate to their specific